bites26/CustomRom-Research/README.md

 - Community migration to alternatives

 Also concerning: **PixelOS** — Android 15 hasn't rolled out to many devices suggests development bottleneck.

 ---

+# 🔴 CRITICAL NOTICE FOR SAMSUNG GALAXY M04 USERS

+Before diving into the comprehensive ROM comparison, I must be **brutally honest** about your device:

+"I searched XDA but there's no single result to available custom ROM" — this reflects the reality that with so many models launching every month, developers only buy value-for-money mobiles in the 20k budget category.
+Low range, high range mobiles get little to no development.

+The Samsung Galaxy M04 has significant bootloader challenges — some users report it "does not have an OEM unlock option" and shows "OEM LOCK: ON" with errors stating "only official binaries allowed."

+**Bottom Line:** The Samsung Galaxy M04 (SM-M045F) has **extremely limited to no official custom ROM support** from major projects.
+The device's MediaTek Helio P35 chipset and Samsung's bootloader restrictions make it one of the hardest devices to develop for.
+Your only realistic options are:
+1. **GSI (Generic System Images)** via Project Treble — but compatibility varies wildly
+2. **Unofficial/experimental builds** from Telegram groups (high risk)
+3. **Rooting via Magisk** without a full custom ROM

+---